 For most procedures, you will be able to go home the same day you have surgery.
-Your procedure may take place in a hospital or an outpatient facility, or the provider's office.
+Your procedure may take place in a hospital, an outpatient facility, or the provider's office.

 Depending on your surgery, you may have local anesthesia or general anesthesia.
 Local anesthesia numbs the area so you do not feel any pain.
 General anesthesia puts you to sleep during surgery.

 During the procedure, your surgeon may place special contact lenses on your eyes.
-These lenses help keep your eyes open and shield them from the bright lights of the surgical room.
+These lenses help protect your eyes and shield them from the bright lights of the surgical room.

 Your recovery will depend on your condition and the type of surgery you have.
 Your provider will give you specific instructions to follow.
 Here are some tips to keep in mind: